S. R. Bommai

-Somappa Rayappa Bommai (6 June 1924 – 10 October 2007) was an Indian Politician who was the 4thChief Minister of Karnataka.
+Somappa Rayappa Bommai (6 June 1924 – 10 October 2007) was an Indian politician who was the 4th Chief Minister of Karnataka.
 He was also the Human Resource Development Minister in the United Front government from 1996 to 1998.
 He is widely remembered as the champion for the landmark judgment of the Supreme Court of India, S. R. Bommai v.
 Union of India.